 Cover and allow to rise for 4-8 hours, or until they’re quite puffy.

 Again, this will vary greatly depending on how warm your kitchen is!

 Beat an egg with a bit of water.

-Brush the tops of the buns with the egg wash.
+Using a pastry brush, brush the tops of the buns with the egg wash.

 This helps them to brown nicely in the oven.

 Making the Flour Paste Cross

 If you opt for the flour paste cross, you’ll need to make it now.

 Whisk together 1/2 cup of flour and 3-5 tablespoons of water to create a paste.

 You don’t want the paste too thin, otherwise it will run off of the buns.
 But you don’t want it so thick that you can’t pipe it either.